Mailtrain-org/mailtrain/client/static/mosaico/README.md

 [MailTrain](https://github.com/Mailtrain-org/mailtrain) is a full featured newsletter web application written in Node and support email editing via Mosaico since their 1.23.0 release.

 [GoodEnough's Mosaico](https://github.com/goodenough/mosaico-backend) born as a Mosaico fork, now have become a full web application product built around Mosaico editing targeting agencies.

+[CiviCRM](https://civicrm.org) is an open source CRM built by a community of contributors and supporters, and coordinated by the Core Team.
+CiviCRM is web-based software used by a diverse range of organisations, particularly not-for-profit organizations (nonprofits and civic sector organizations).
+CiviCRM offers a complete feature set out of the box and can integrate with your website.

 ### Are you having issues with Mosaico?